jsgroth/CoffeePSX/README.md

 * The SPU
 * Most of the CD-ROM controller
 * The MDEC
+* The hardware timers
 * Digital controllers, P1 only
 * Memory card, port 1 only and shared across all games
-* The hardware timers

 Not yet implemented:
-* Accurate timing for memory writes (i.e. implementing the CPU write queue)
-  * Though it seems like maybe nothing depends on this?
+* Analog controllers and P2 inputs
+* Configurable inputs and gamepad support
+* More flexible memory card implementation (e.g. an option for whether to share across games or give each game its own emulated card)
+* Additional graphical enhancements for the hardware rasterizer (e.g. sub-pixel vertex precision, texture filtering)
 * More accurate timings for DMA/GPU/MDEC; some games that depend on DMA timing work but timings are quite inaccurate right now
 * Some CD-ROM functionality including disc change, infrequently used commands, and 8-bit CD-XA audio
   * There are possibly no games that use 8-bit CD-XA audio samples?
-* Analog controllers and P2 inputs
-* More flexible memory card implementation (e.g. an option for whether to share across games or give each game its own emulated card)
-* A GUI
-* Additional graphical enhancements for the hardware rasterizer (e.g. sub-pixel vertex precision, texture filtering)
+* Accurate timing for memory writes (i.e. implementing the CPU write queue)
+  * It seems like maybe nothing depends on this?

 ## Software Rasterizer AVX2 Dependency